cumbof/chopin2/README.md

 List of argument for the execution of the classifier on a Spark distributed environment:
 ```
 --spark             - Build the classification model in a Apache Spark distributed environment
---slices            - Number of threads per block in case --gpu argument is enabled.
+--slices            - Number of slices in case --spark argument is enabled.
-                      This argument is ignored if --spark is enabled
+                      This argument is ignored if --gpu is enabled
 --master            - Master node address
 --memory            - Executor memory
 ```